Josh Rojas Player Props: Diamondbacks vs. Dodgers

-After going 3-for-3 with a double and two RBI in his most recent game, Josh Rojas and the Arizona Diamondbacks face the Los Angeles Dodgers (who will start Dustin May) at 10:10 PM ET on Thursday.
+Josh Rojas -- 1-for-4 with a double and an RBI in his last game -- will be in action for the Arizona Diamondbacks versus the Los Angeles Dodgers, with Noah Syndergaard on the mound, on April 8 at 8:10 PM ET.

-In his most recent game, he had three hits (going 3-for-3 with a double and two RBI) against the Padres.
+In his most recent game he had a one-hit showing (1-for-4) against the Dodgers.

 Josh Rojas Game Info & Props vs. the Dodgers